wpsharks/s2member-kb/tutorials/2015/119-s2if-simple-shortcode-conditionals.md

 ### Implementing an "else" Condition

-Sometimes you might want to check for a condition, but if that is false, you do something else by default (i.e., an `else` condition).
+Sometimes you might want to check for a condition, but if that condition is false, you want to do something else by default (thus, an `else` condition).
 This is a bit tricky if you're not already familar with conditional logic, but the example below should serve you well.
 To accomplish this with Simple Shortcode Conditionals you combine `[s2If][/s2If]` with a nested `[else]` tag.

 ```html
 [s2If current_user_can(access_s2member_ccap_music)]